researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                     pendingProposalUris: Set(), //pendingProposalUris with the current state uris of the connection },
                 isLoading: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
+                showAgreementData: true | false // default ist false, wheather or not the agreementDataPanel is active
                 unread: true|false, //whether or not this connection is new (or already seen if you will)
                 isRated: true|false, //whether or not this connection has been rated yet
                 remoteNeedUri: string, //corresponding remote Need identifier